 There’s a saying that goes “Without misinformation, we’d hardly have any at all.”
 This holds doubly true in the field of nutrition.

-It seems like every day another fortune is made based on lies, myths, and half-truths.The newest one is a failure of colossal proportions.
+It seems like every day another fortune is made based on lies, myths, and half-truths.The newest could be a failure of colossal proportions.

-I’m hesitant to even discuss the company for fear of unintentionally driving people to search for it.
-But here it is, the company goes by the name Soylent.
+I’m hesitant to even discuss the company but here it is, the company goes by the name Soylent.

 The product in question?
 A “complete” nutritional do-it-yourself diet replacement powder.

 There’s a lot of buzz words that should be setting off alarms right about now.

 No worries, I’m sure the creator has an extensive background in nutrition?
 Well, that again seems not to be true.
 My stomach’s starting to twist.

 At least I could look past some pretty gaping flaws when he was testing on himself.
 Then he went and started a crowdstarter to sell it nationwide.